Announcing Final Issuance of the

 To obtain printed copies of the permit, fact sheet, response to comments and NOI, contact Kathleen Emmett, Department of Ecology, P.O.
 Box 47600, Olympia, WA 98504-7600, phone (360) 407-7386, fax (360) 407-6426, e-mail email@example.com.

 How to apply for the NPDES MS4 permit: Appendix 5 of the permit contains the forms, instructions and sample public notice information.
-If you want to apply for coverage under the Phase II municipal stormwater permit, complete these three basic steps:
+If need to apply for coverage under the Phase II municipal stormwater permit, complete these three basic steps:

 1. Completely fill out the notice of intent.